 Fortran specifies an order of precedence for operators.
 The order for the intrinsic operators is well known except among the logical operators .not., .and., .or., .eqv., and .neqv..
 In addition, any monadic defined operator, and any dyadic defined operator have a position in this order, but these positions are not well known.

-6.23.2 Guidance to language users
+6.23.2 Avoidance mechanisms for language users

-Follow the guidance of ISO/IEC 24772-1:2019 clause 6.23.5.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.23.5.

-Consult the Fortran reference manual or suitable textbooks for definitive information.
+Consult the Fortran reference manual or suitable textbooks for definitive information on specific operator precedence and associativity issues

 6.24 Side-effects and order of evaluation [SAM]